 Many cultures and schools of thought extol the virtues of being authentic.
 However, our Being Profile® empirical data paints a different picture.
 The data tells us that very few people genuinely value authenticity and strive to be authentic.
 Instead, it highlights that societal conformity is far more common.
 Why is this the case?
 Let's start by examining the meaning of authenticity, a word to which various definitions are applied, ranging from 'a moral virtue', or 'honesty', as denoted within the religious scriptures, to the Cambridge Dictionary definition, 'the quality of being real or true'.
 However, the primal quality I use the word 'authenticity' to refer to in the Being Framework is how you intentionally relate to the reality of your true Self, others, and the world around you.
 It is both the urge to want to become aware and being authentic about what you know and how you project yourself to the world, including to yourself.
 The ontological distinction of authenticity below – one of the thirty-one qualities or Aspects of Being discussed in detail in my book, BEING – highlights that there is more to authenticity than just being yourself.

-A healthy relationship with authenticity indicates that you mostly experience yourself as being true to yourself and others.
-Others may consider you to be genuine, distinct and trustworthy, and that your actions are consistent with what you communicate.
-You take the time to thoughtfully consider your beliefs and opinions.
+A healthy relationship with authenticity indicates that you take the time to thoughtfully consider your beliefs and opinions, as the validity and accuracy of your conception of matters is important to you.
+You mostly experience yourself as being true to yourself and others.
+Others may consider you genuine, distinct and trustworthy, and that your actions are consistent with who and how you are and what you communicate.

-An unhealthy relationship with authenticity indicates that you may consider yourself to be fake or an imposter and often question your own abilities.
+An unhealthy relationship with authenticity indicates that there may be no solid foundation for your beliefs and opinions and how you choose to examine reality, and you are often lenient and fickle with how you express your views and the truth.
+You may consider yourself to be fake or an imposter and often question your own abilities.
 Others may consider you to be someone who lacks sincerity and often acts inconsistently with who you say you are.
-You are frequently uncomfortable with being yourself and being with your Self.
-There is no solid foundation to your beliefs and opinions and you are often lenient and fickle with how you express your views and the truth.
+You are frequently uncomfortable with being yourself and being with yourself.
+Alternatively, you may be righteous, opinionated, biased or prejudiced, considering your ‘truth’ to be the only truth, and may be unwilling to give up being ‘right’.

 Reference: Tashvir, A. (2021).
 BEING (p.
 250).
 Engenesis Publication.